 In the past decade he coordinated a major Cultural Heritage Training program in South Africa; served as co-curator of the 2006 Smithsonian Folklife Festival program, Carriers of Culture: Native Basket Traditions; co-curator for the major international exhibition, Dear Mr. Mandela, Dear Mrs. Parks: Children’s Letters, Global Lessons (in South Africa and the U.S.) and Ahmed 'Kathy' Kathrada: A South African Activist for Non-Racialism and Democracy in the U.S. He recently completed a Fulbright Grant at the University of Witwatersrand, Johannesburg, South Africa where he assisted on the re-development of the Museum of Anthropology.
 He is one of the leaders for the US-Africa Cultural Heritage Strategic Partnership.
 He is also co-curator for a new collaborative exhibition on living Native Hawaiian lauhala hat traditions with the Bishop Museum and MSU Museum, and co-curator of the 2012 Smithsonian Folklife Festival Program, Campus and Community: Public Universities and the USDA at 150.

 - Dewhurst, C. Kurt.
-The MSU Campus Guide.
-East Lansing: Michigan State University Press. forthcoming
+MSU Campus Guide, Michigan State University Press, forthcoming.

 - Dewhurst, C. Kurt, Marsha MacDowell, Marit Dewhurst, and Kate Wells, Siyazama: Traditional Arts, AIDS, and Education in South Africa, Pietermarizburg, South Africa: University of KwaZulu-Natal Press, 2012.